ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om3.md

 By default, {{ model }} outputs restart files after every run to allow for subsequent runs to start from a previously saved model state.<br>
 Restart files can occupy a significant amount of disk space, and keeping a lot of them is often not necessary.

-_Payu_ can be configured to prune the number of restart files kept.
-By default, _payu_ will only keep most recent couple of restarts and the restarts from every fifth model run.
+_Payu_ is configured to prune the number of restart files kept.
+By default, _payu_ will only keep most recent couple of restarts and the restarts which match the frequency set in the `restart_freq` field of `config.yaml`.
+This is commonly set to `1YS` to keep one restart per year, or `5YS` for a restart every fifth year.
 For more information and to change this setting, check [_payu_ Configuration Settings documentation](https://payu.readthedocs.io/en/latest/config.html#model).

 ### Other configuration options

 !!! warning